geodynamics/aspect/cookbooks/shell_simple_3d/doc/shell_simple_3d.md

 are also a number of things that are already order of magnitude correct here.

 For example, if we look at the heat flux this model produces, we find that the convection here produces approximately the correct number.
-Wikipedia&rsquo;s article on [Earth&rsquo;s internal heat budget][1] states that the overall heat flux through the Earth surface is about $\num{47e12}$ W (i.e., 47 terawatts) of which an estimated 12&ndash;30 TW are primordial heat released from cooling the Earth and 15&ndash;41 TW from radiogenic heating.[2]
+Wikipedia's article on [Earth's internal heat budget][1] states that the overall heat flux through the Earth surface is about $\num{47e12}$ W (i.e., 47 terawatts) of which an estimated 12&ndash;30 TW are primordial heat released from cooling the Earth and 15&ndash;41 TW from radiogenic heating.[2]
 Our